awsdocs/amazon-athena-user-guide/doc_source/rows-and-structs.md

 +----------------+
 ```

-## Ordering Values in Arrays<a name="ordering-arrays-containing-rows"></a>
+**Example Example 2: Using `regexp_like`**

-To order values in an array, use `ORDER BY`\.
 The query in the following example adds up the total popularity scores for the sites matching your search terms with the `regexp_like` function, and then orders them from highest to lowest\.

 ```
 WITH dataset AS (